What is the Sandmaennchen? A little Man who Sent German Kids to Dream

 Was the Program Political?

 Despite being a feather in the cap of East German Broadcasting, Unser Sandmännchen was never really political.
-It truly was a nice program for children that encouraged imagination, and let kids see the world around them.
-Granted, when the Sandman traveled, he went to places in the East.
-Frequently to the USSR to see his brothers and sisters, or to space to see fellow Cosmonauts.
+It was simply a nice program for children that encouraged imagination and let them see the world around them.
+Granted, when the Sandmännchen traveled, he only went to places East Germans could go.
+Frequently to the USSR to see his brothers and sisters or to space to see fellow Cosmonauts.
 He even traveled to Angola (There was some controversy when he drove around Africa in a Land Rover, a WESTERN car) and North Vietnam.
-(In fact, he traveled quite a bit, something East Germans couldn’t really do).
+(In fact, he traveled quite a bit, something most East Germans couldn’t really do).
 He also depicted life in the East with typical houses and activities that the children would recognize.
 Like cooling off with a beer.

-Unser Sandmännchen meets the Cosmonauts (I love the sound effects)
+The Sandmännchen goes to the moon!
+(I love the sound effects).

 Unser Sandmännchen in Africa!